flizhou/age_effects_on_COVID-19/doc/report.md

     ## 4 death_100_i~ -0.0383   0.0124       -3.10   2.35e-3      0.00588   TRUE
     ## 5 confirmed_r~  1.65     0.596         2.77   6.28e-3      0.0105    TRUE

-To assess the model, I need to check whether the “LINE” conditions for multiple linear regression hold for this model.
+To assess this model, I checked whether the “LINE” conditions for multiple linear regression hold.
 The data were collected in each country independently, so I would assume that the independence assumption is reasonable.
+Then, let’s look at the rest assumptions:

 ``` r
 # plot model diagnostics